enspencer/symbols-hashes/README.md

     my_wizard[:name] = 'Ratagast the Brown' # this would reset the name of the wizard
 ```

-So hashes are essentially containers that allow us to attach identifying keys for easy retrieval and setting of values.
+So like arrays, we can think of hashes as containers for storing information.
+However, hashes unlike arrays allow us to attach  specific identifying keys for easy access to values.

-##Hash Syntax (Symbols)

-We define a hash just as is shown above:
+## Hash Syntax and Symbols

+###Syntax

+Lets walk through how we defined the  hash above:

 we start with the variable name